benshope/PyOpenCL-Tutorial/README.md

 ## Why are some lines super-long?

-I disagree with PEP8 on this point.
-In my humble opinion, it is better to turn on code-wrap in your editor than it is to add line breaks.
+I disagree with PEP 8 on this one point: it is better to turn on code-wrap in your editor than it is to add random line breaks.

 ## Index